MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Built-in_Functions.md

 You can switch to the current location on another drive just by entering that drive letter on the command line.

 PowerShell create a function for every possible drive letter, `A:` through `Z:`.

-These functions are not defined for non-Windows systems.
+These functions aren't defined for non-Windows systems.